ARCADE

 About

-Hugo is an Assistant Professor in the Computer Science and Engineering Department (DEI) of Instituto Superior Técnico, University of Lisbon in Portugal.
+Hugo is an Associate Professor in the Computer Science and Engineering Department (DEI) of Instituto Superior Técnico, University of Lisbon in Portugal.
 He's also Vice-President and researcher at the Interactive Technologies Institute / LARSyS.

 Social Links